 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

 Chinese Chicken and Wild Mushroom Stew bakes in a thick gravy that, despite being dairy-free, is addictively creamy … and slightly ginger-spicy.
-Mostly hands-off, this easy nourishing meal is perfect for Paleo, Keto, AIP, GAPS, Whole30 and VAD.
+Mostly hands-off, this easy nourishing meal is perfect for Paleo, Keto, AIP, GAPS and Whole30.

 My favorite dinners are cozy stews.
 Stew encourages a rich sauce or gravy and the healthy use of bone broth.
 Stews are also satisfying, and they digest well.
 Regarding this stew base, I can’t help standing over the stove top, eating it spoonful after spoonful!